zenml-io/zenml/CONTRIBUTING.md

 5. Following any formatting and testing guidelines specific to this repo
 6. Push changes to your fork
 7. Open a PR in our repository and follow the PR template so that we can efficiently review the changes.

+### Reporting a Vulnerability

+If you think you found a vulnerability, and even if you are not sure about it, please report it right away by sending an email to: info@zenml.com.
+Please try to be as explicit as possible, describing all the steps and example code to reproduce the security issue.

+We will review it thoroughly and get back to you.

+### Public Discussions

+Please restrain from publicly discussing a potential security vulnerability!

+It's better to discuss privately and try to find a solution first, to limit the potential impact as much as possible.

 ## Getting Help